Archive for March, 2006

 In times of stress, our breath tends to rise in the chest.
 The shoulders lift and tighten.
 The jaw clenches.

 Over the past thirty years of kung fu (and other inner work), I’ve devoted a good deal of attention to this.
 When I watch inexpert students sparring, the signs are always there, and always the same.
 The students are nervous: they are putting their skills to the test, and they might receive a painful blow at any moment.
-Their egos are on the line, and they are being watched.
+Also, their egos are on the line, and they are being watched.
 I can see the tension in their shoulders, the stiffness and jerkiness of their movements, the quick and shallow breaths, the lack of connected power in their techniques.

 Oh No You Didn’t